-Product adaptation is the key when exporting to North America.
-Adaptation comprises both fulfilment of applicable regulations and to meet customers demands/expectations.
+The key to success in North America February 2, 2024 Product adaptation is the key when exporting to North America.
+Adaptation comprises both fulfillment of applicable regulations and to meet customers demands and expectations.
 It is not any insurmountable obstacle, you reach far with awareness and common sense.
+So, what is the difference between North American standard and Swedish standard?
 How to adapt the electrical equipment?

-A primary requirement is to fulfil applicable regulations.
+A primary requirement is to fulfill applicable regulations.
 Are the used products approved, are they used according to the approval?

-What is the difference between North American standard and European standard?
 During the later years, North American and IEC standard are coming closer to each other.
-In spite of this, there are still areas with big differences, for example fuses, plugs/receptacles and earth fault protection.
+In spite of this, there are still areas with big differences, for example fuses, plugs, receptacles and earth fault protection.
 They are no insurmountable obstacles if they are dealed with on an early stage and in a sensible way.
+"The best way to get a satisfied customer is when the supplied product meets the final user's expectations.
+A new export market, like North America, involves new challenges.
+The customer's expectations on parts of the product - the electrical equipment - may not be in line with expectations from the domestic market.
+Awareness and consultation may be the difference between success and failure."
 Below are some areas listed - not all - that require your attention.

-Product adaptation, the key to success in North America.....

-Fuses

-North American fuses differ from European in many ways

-- The dimensions are different

-- The characteristic is different

-- The fuses are sized in a different way

-We help you to choose the proper fuse for respective protection area based on the rules stated in National Electrical Code (NEC) and the industrial machinery standard NFPA 79.
+Fuses North American fuses differ from European in many ways: - The dimensions are different - The characteristic is different - The fuses are sized in a different way We help you to choose the proper fuse for respective protection area based on the rules stated in National Electrical Code (NEC) and the industrial machinery standard NFPA 79.

-Miniature circuit breakers, earth fault prot.

-MCBs are designed according to two different standards, UL 489 and UL 1077 depending on the area of use.
+Fuses according to North American standard Miniature circuit breakers and earth fault prot MCBs are designed according to two different standards, UL 489 and UL 1077 depending on the area of use.
 Earth fault protectors, GFCI, are a combination between MCB and earth fault protection.
-They are also available in two versions

-- GFCI for personal protection with self-test per UL 943, 5 mA earth fault current - GFCI for equipment protection per UL 1053, 30 mA earth fault current
+They are also available in two versions: - GFCI for personal protection with self-test per UL 943, 5 mA earth fault current - GFCI for equipment protection per UL 1053, 30 mA earth fault current

-Control circuit

-The most common control voltage in North America is 110 VAC.
+Miniature circuit breakers and earth fault prot, North American standard Control circuit The most common control voltage in North America is 110 VAC.
 The control voltage is created by a control power transformer.
 We offer a wide range of approved transformers, many types are equipped with built-in fuseholders for correct protection according to NEC regulations.

 We assist you to select the proper fuse.